 Where: Given the evolving situation of the COVID-19 pandemic, the event took place virtually on Zoom.

-On the occasion of the International Year on the Eradication of Child Labour, the Geneva Centre is organizing an online event entitled “Back to School not Work: Ending Child Labour in a Post-COVID World”.
+On the occasion of the International Year for the Elimination of Child Labour, the Geneva Centre is organizing an online event entitled “Back to School not Work: Ending Child Labour in a Post-COVID World”.
 Join us on 17 June 2021 to learn about the most recent updates on progress against child labour around the world, and to discuss how, together, we can prevent the COVID-19 crisis from pushing millions of children into labour.

 In 2019, the United Nations General Assembly unanimously adopted Resolution 73/2371 declaring 2021 as the International Year for the Elimination of Child Labour.
 The resolution reaffirmed the commitments by the Member States to adhere to the achievement of SDG 8.7 and “take immediate and effective measures to eradicate forced labour, end modern slavery and human trafficking, […] and by 2025 end child labour in all its forms”.

 While significant progress has already been made towards this ambitious goal in the last decades, many challenges remain as the latest global estimates indicate that 160 million children – 63 million girls and 97 million boys – were in child labour globally at the beginning of 2020, accounting for almost 1 in 10 of all children worldwide.
 The COVID-19 pandemic further threatens to exacerbate the situation, pushing more girls and boys, particularly from vulnerable communities, into child labour.
 This is due to a number of factors, among others:

 Child labour regulations have been weakened in a number of countries, especially in sectors such as agriculture and coffee production.